Review the basics of setting up your Gantt View.

 - In the upper right area of the sheet, select Edit Project Settings.

-- Edit the settings in each tab according to your project needs:
+- Modify the Project Settings in each tab according to your project needs:

 - Dependency Settings

 - Resource Management

 Adjust the timeline display

 In the Project Settings dialog, you can modify the units of time you see in the Gantt chart.

 An easier way to do that is by using the Zoom In and Zoom Out buttons in the toolbar.